Fuel prices rose sharply in Ireland during 2022 – and that rise was made worse by the sad events in Ukraine.

+In March 2021, average prices stood at 138.9 cents per litre for petrol and 129.8 cents per litre for diesel.
 In March 2022 – prices were close to €2 a litre – that was an increase of 44% for petrol in a year, and a 54% increase for diesel

 Excise duty (Mineral Oil Tax) makes up a large part of the price of petrol and diesel in Ireland.
-For example 63.67c mineral oil tax is charged on every litre of petrol.
-(In the UK they charge a fuel duty of 57.95 pence per litre on both petrol and diesel)

-To help reduce the effect of rising petrol and diesel prices – the government announced a cut in excise duty on fuel from March 10th 2022 until the end of August 2022.
+To help reduce the effect of rising petrol and diesel prices – the Irish government announced a cut in excise duty on fuel from March 10th 2022 until the end of August 2022.
 This reduction was later extended to the end of May 2023.

-The excise cut reduced the price of a 60-litre tank of petrol by €12 and 60 litres of diesel fell by about €9.
+The excise duty cut reduced the price of a 60-litre tank of petrol by €12 and 60 litres of diesel fell by about €9.

 Excise Duty Increases on Petrol and Diesel in 2023 / 2024